 - Portfolio of personal work or any other relevant practical work

-The portfolio may include a selection of the following:
+The carving portfolio might include sketchbooks/workbooks or a selection of carved objects and forms.

 - Technical skills in major studio speciality areas